0x09/hfsfuse/README.md

 [FUSE](https://github.com/libfuse/libfuse) driver for HFS+, based on NetBSD's kernel driver with modifications.

-Created for FreeBSD where at the time (maybe still?) there was no way of reading HFS+ filesystems.
-Tested and used extensively on FreeBSD, OS X, and Linux.

-Unlike the Linux kernel driver, supports reading of Time Machine volumes.
+Created for use on FreeBSD which lacks a native driver, but also functions as an alternative to the kernel drivers on Linux and macOS.

 This driver is read-only and cannot write to or damage the target filesystem in any way.